by-jp/www.byjp.me/content/notes/twitter/26919245929521152/index.md

   latitude: 51.58619332
   longitude: -0.11187147
 ---
 Looks like my daily train has been delayed 10 minutes, by rain.
 I can understand not planning for epic snow, but moderate rain?
-In Britain?\!
+In Britain?!